 The CPIT offers you :

-A pension, in the form of either a monthly allowance for life or a lump-sum, or a combination of the two.
-The normal retirement age is 65 for men and women alike, but you can opt for retirement from the age of 60 onwards or postpone retirement until the age of 70;
+Pension benefits, in the form of either a monthly allowance for life or a lump-sum, or a combination of the two.
+The normal retirement age is 65 for men and women alike, but you can opt for retirement from the age of 60 onwards or postpone retirement until the age of 70; it is also possible to take partial retirement and to continue working and contributing;

-Insurance cover in the event of disability, with the payment of an disability benefit and exemption from payment of contributions until retirement ;
+Insurance cover in the event of sickness or accident, with the payment of a disability benefit and exemption from payment of contributions until retirement ;

 In the event of death before retirement, payment of accumulated capital to beneficiaries ;